-I am a freelance QA Automation Engineer specializing in test automation, performance optimization, and cloud-based test environments (AWS, Azure, and GCP).
+I am a freelance DevOps and Test Automation Engineer specializing in microservice applications, performance optimization, and cloud-based test environments (AWS, Azure, and GCP).

 Feel free to contact me for questions and requests: